The Boundary of a Square Tiling of a Graph coincides with the Poisson Boundary: Introduction

 \subsection{The Poisson boundary of a stochastic process}

 The Poisson(-Furstenberg) boundary of a transient stochastic process $M$ is a measure space $\cp$ associated with $M$ \st\ every bounded harmonic function on the state space of $M$ can be represented by an integral on $\cp$ and, conversely, every function in $L^\infty(\cp)$ can be integrated into a bounded harmonic function of $M$.
-The standard example \cite{FurPoi,KaiPoHypAnn} is when $M$ denotes Brownian motion on the open unit disc $\mathbb D$ in the complex plane; then the classical Poisson integral representation formula $h(z) = \int_0^1 \frac{1-|z|^2}{|e^{2\pi i\theta} - z|^2}\hat{h}d\theta = \int_0^1 \hat{h} d\nu_z(\theta)$ recovers every continuous harmonic function $h$ from its boundary values $\hat{h}$ on the circle $\partial \mathbb D$.
+The standard example \cite{FurPoi,KaiPoHypAnn} is when $M$ denotes Brownian motion on the open unit disc $\mathbb D$ in the complex plane; then the classical Poisson integral representation formula $h(z) = \int_0^1 \frac{1-|z|^2}{|e^{2\pi i\theta} - z|^2}\hat{h}(\theta)d\theta = \int_0^1 \hat{h}(\theta) d\nu_z(\theta)$ recovers every continuous harmonic function $h$ from its boundary values $\hat{h}$ on the circle $\partial \mathbb D$.
 Here, $\nu_z$ is the \defi{harmonic measure} on $\partial \mathbb D$, i.e.\ the exit distribution of Brownian motion started at $z$, and can be obtained by multiplying the Lebesgue measure by the Poisson kernel $\frac{1-|z|^2}{|e^{2\pi i\theta} - z|^2}$.
 Thus, we can identify the \PBv\ of Brownian motion $M$ on $\mathbb D$ with $\partial \mathbb D$, endowed with the family of measures $\nu_z, z\in \mathbb D$.

 In this example, the boundary was geometric and obvious.
-If $M$ is now an arbitrary transient Markov chain, then \ti\ an abstract construction of a measurable space $\cp$, called the \PBv\ of $M$, endowed with a family of measures $\nu_z$ indexed by the state space $V$ of $M$, such that the formula $h(z) = \int_\cp \hat{h} d\nu_z$ provides an isometry between the Banach space $H^\infty(M)$ of bounded harmonic fuctions of $M$ (endowed with the supremum norm) and the space $L^\infty(\cp)$.
+If $M$ is now an arbitrary transient Markov chain, then \ti\ an abstract construction of a measurable space $\cp$, called the \PBv\ of $M$, endowed with a family of measures $\nu_z$ indexed by the state space $V$ of $M$, such that the formula $h(z) = \int_\cp \hat{h} d\nu_z$ provides an isometry between the Banach space $H^\infty(M)$ of bounded harmonic functions of $M$ (endowed with the supremum norm) and the space $L^\infty(\cp)$.

-Triggered by the work of Furstenberg \cite{FurPoi,FurRan}, a lot of research has concentrated on identifying the \PBv\ of various Markov chains, most prominently locally compact groups endowed with some measure; see \cite{AncNeg,kaimanovich_poisson_1996,kaimanovich_random_1983,karlsson_poisson_2006} just to mention some examples, and \cite{erschler_poissonfurstenberg_2011,KaiBou} for more references.
-The best example for the reader of this paper to have in mind, is simple random walk on a \Cg\ of some discrete group.
+Triggered by the work of Furstenberg \cite{FurPoi,FurRan}, a lot of research has concentrated on identifying the \PBv\ of various Markov chains, most prominently locally compact groups endowed with some measure; see \cite{AncNeg,kaimanovich_poisson_1996,KaVeRan,karlsson_poisson_2006} just to mention some examples, and \cite{erschlerICM} for a survey including many references and some impressive applications.
+However, I would like to stress that this paper is not about groups (although some of its techniques might be applicable to them), but rather about extending the study of the \PBv\ to embrace general graphs, a currently emerging quest \cite{AnBaGuNa,theta}.